use-ink/ink-examples/README.md

 Have a look at the different examples to better understand how to use ink! to build your own Substrate smart contracts.

+### Can I add a new example here?

+Please don't add them here, but create a Pull Request to the `integration-tests` folder in [the ink! repository](https://github.com/paritytech/ink) instead.
+The content of that folder is synchronized with this repository on new releases.

 ## Preparation

 For building the example smart contracts found in this folder you will need to have [`cargo-contract`](https://github.com/paritytech/cargo-contract) installed.